tresorg/tresorg.github.io/_posts/2025-02-21-where-code-goes-mvc-cakephp.md

 ---
-title: where to put your code ... and what code to put where
+title: where to put your code and what code to put where
 author: Alexander Bogdanov
 date: 2025-02-21
-category: MVC, recipies, architecture, cakephp
+category: architecture
 layout: post
 # cover: https://sighingnow.github.io/jekyll-gitbook/assets/dinosaur.gif
 ---